 Definite article: indicates that it's noun is a particular one (or ones) identifiable to the listener.

-The definitive article in english, for both singular and plural nouns is The example:
+The definitive article in english, for both singular and plural nouns is The

 The children know the fastest way home.